thisissoon/timedance/content/releases/timedance-003-batu.md

 +++

 <!-- Provide a summary/statement below -->
+Batu returns exploring the relationship between light and dark timbres.
+Influences from dub wise aesthetics, with strong emotive melodies.
+Also, featuring a remix by Lee Gamble.

 140g record, mastered by Beau Thomas.
-Black sleeve w/ sticker.